 The airport is equipped with an Automated Weather Observation System (AWOS III) to provide pilots with real-time weather data to promote safe operations.

 The County owns 10 T-hangars and 19 tie-down spots to facilitate aircraft based at or visiting the airport.
 Tracey Corporation owns 18 T-hangars for lease to private citizens and businesses.
 Thirty-seven (37) aircraft are currently based at Orange Airport.

-The airport has a newly constructed Terminal Building with pilot’s lounge, restrooms, vending area, and conference room.
+The airport has a Terminal Building with pilot’s lounge, restrooms, vending area, and conference room.
 The Airport Manager’s office is also located in this facility.
-High speed wireless internet connectivity through public access computer or personal lap top computers is available at no charge.
+High speed wireless internet is available at no charge.

 The Airport is home to SkyDive Orange, a nationally renowned jump club.
 SDO operates from two (2) corporate hangars on the Airport property, used to conduct their operations and house their aircraft.